Skip to main content

 Some thicker lymphomas that are not widespread (especially single lesions) are treated with high energy radiation (like x-rays or gamma rays) instead of electrons.
 This kind of radiation can penetrate deeper into the body.
 Because it can damage internal organs, the treatment is planned carefully so that most of the radiation goes only to the skin.

-To learn more about radiation therapy, see Radiation Therapy.
+To learn more, see Radiation Therapy.

 Phototherapy (UV light therapy)

 When UVA is used, it is combined with drugs called psoralens.
 This combination is referred to as PUVA.
 Psoralens are given as a pill about 2 hours before the treatment.
 The drug travels through the blood to reach cells throughout the body (including cells of skin lymphoma).
 When these cells are then exposed to UVA light, the drug is activated, killing them.
 Psoralens can cause some nausea.
-They can also make the skin and eyes very sensitive to sunlight (increasing the risk of severe skin burns and cataracts), so it is important to protect yourself from sunlight as much as possible in the days after treatment.
+They can also make the skin and eyes very sensitive to sunlight (increasing the risk of severe skin burns and cataracts), so it's important to protect yourself from sunlight as much as possible in the days after treatment.

 Just like the UV light in sunlight, these treatments can cause sunburn and may raise the risk of skin cancer later in life, so doctors try to avoid giving too much UV light.